Resident Orthopaedic Core Knowledge FAQs

 • Master the right content at each stage of their residency education to build a strong foundation and be adequately prepared for the OITE and ABOS Part I Exam

-• Access curriculum resources in a single, easy-access platform across devices with searchable, topic-based content
+• Access curriculum resources in a single, easy- access platform across devices with searchable, topic-based content

 • View their OITE scores and see each question, as well as see their answer, the correct answer, a discussion, and recommended readings.
 PLUS, links to related ROCK chapters for each question are included.

-How does ROCK benefit program directors?
+How does ROCK benefit program directors and coordinators?

 Program directors can: